-As a BREEAM Accredited Professional, Siân is an expert in sustainable design.
+As a BREEAM Accredited Professional, Siân is an expert in sustainable design and is leading the Cass’s response to the climate and ecological emergency through Architecture Education Declares.
 She is also a qualified architect with many years of experience, covering conservation, housing and schools.
-She was an associate at award-winning architecture and interiors practice Jestico + Whiles - working on projects ranging from a foyer for vulnerable young people in Barking to a prestigious restoration of Sir John Soane's country estate in Ealing.
+She was an Associate at award-winning architecture and interiors practice Jestico + Whiles - working on projects ranging from a foyer for vulnerable young people in Barking to a prestigious restoration of Sir John Soane's country estate in Ealing.

-She studied Architecture at Cardiff University, where she was awarded a travel scholarship for her degree work and a commendation for her diploma work.
+She studied Architecture at Cardiff University, where she was awarded student prizes for her entrance grades and degree work, and a Commendation for her diploma work.

-Siân is recognised as a role model for female architects, having been a finalist in the Inspire awards for women in construction, and included in both the AJ’s list of influential women in architecture and its pick of women in sustainable architecture.
+Siân is recognised as a role model for female architects, having been a finalist in the Inspire awards for women in construction, and included in the AJ’s lists of influential women in architecture and women in sustainable architecture.

-Siân Moxon teaches sustainable design at the Cass, on the Architecture; Interior Architecture and Design; Interior Design; and Interior Design and Decoration undergraduate courses; and the Professional Diploma in Architecture (now Architecture RIBA 2 MArch) postgraduate course.
+Siân Moxon teaches sustainable design at the Cass, on the Architecture; Interior Architecture and Design; Interior Design; and Interior Design and Decoration undergraduate courses; and the Professional Diploma in Architecture postgraduate course.